Portland Night Market: Description

 The night market operates approximately six times per year in the Alder Block of Buckman's Central Eastside Industrial District, in a warehouse and an adjacent parking lot.
 Inspired by similar markets in Vancouver and Asia, the Portland Night Market features approximately 175 vendors selling food and other products such as art, candles, clothing, jewelry, plants, pottery, and toys.
 Notable food vendors have included Flying Fish Company and Pip's Original Doughnuts & Chai.
 The market has also hosted goats, llamas, and a replica of the DeLorean from Back to the Future.

 History

 Established in 2015, the Portland Night Market is organized by spouses Dustin and Emma Evans.
 During the COVID-19 pandemic, the market went on a hiatus in 2020 and was scaled back in 2021.

 The market has collaborated with the Legendary Makers Market, which is Oregon's largest Asian American market.
+It has had themes such as "Tunnel of Love" (Valentine's Day) and "Summer Camp Edition" in 2026.
+In 2026, the market was among local restaurants, community organizations, and other businesses that joined the "We Are Rip City" campaign in support of the Moda Center renovation project.